sahib/misc/performance/4_io.rst

 .. note::

     Q1: Does this mean that the data is available to read() when write() returned?
-    Q2: Is the data saved on disk after write() returns.
+    Q2: Is the data saved on disk after write() returns?

     A1: Mostly.
 There might be exotic edge cases with non-POSIX filesystems, but you should mostly be able to assume this.